 To leave the stares behind and disappear.

 What will come to us all—and very soon.

 They’ve felt the ice melt under them, the green

 They’ve felt the oceans change.
 The beaches strewn

-With garbage, where once they made their nest,
+With garbage, where once they arrayed their nest,

-Became the graveyards where they come to rest.
+Became the graveyards where they lie at rest.

 The animals are leaving us—departed

 Whose lives we did not know, yet who’d persisted

 Through age upon age: who’d swum, slunk, crept, darted,